marija-kara/Self_driving_car/README.md

 | Eventlet |	0.31.1 |

 ### Objective
 The basic goal was to use data collected from Udacity’s Self Driving Car Simulator to build a model that would predict the steering angles for the vehicle.
 This problem was well suited for Convolutional Neural Networks (CNNs) that take in the forward-facing images from the vehicle and output a steering angle. Аs part of the model we trained and compared couple of Convolutional Neural Network (CNN) models with largely varying architectures.
 The results suggest that the choice of CNN architecture for this type of task is less important than the data and augmentation techniques used.
 Because it is not possible to drive under all possible scenarios on the track, so the deep learning algorithm will have to learn general rules for driving.
 This challenge can be treated as regression problem.
-A model's success was measured using the root mean square error (MSA) of the predicted steering versus the actual human steering.
+A model's success was measured using the root mean square error (MSE) of the predicted steering versus the actual human steering.

 **During the process we applied the following steps:**
 -	Use the simulator to collect data of good driving behavior